-To be fair, there are not enormous differences between CrossFit shoes for men or women.
+To be fair, there are not enormous differences between Best Crossfit Shoes for men or women.
 Both genders use the same principles when wearing CrossFit shoes.
 The important thing to remember is the intended actions.
 If going for a more lifting oriented CrossFit workout, it may be better to use a harder sole, smaller drop, and less cushioning.

 When running and endurance training takes more precedence, find a shoe that has a milder drop and more cushioning.
 There are options for every type of CrossFit athlete depending on your desired effect, so whether male or female, make sure to pick the right shoe for your schedule.

 This measures the difference between the height of the forefoot and the height of the heel.
 Running shoes are designed to have a very large drop in order to guide feet.
 For CrossFit, shoes with a lower drop, typically 4mm, are the better answer to use when performing CrossFit weightlifting such as squatting or Olympic lifts.

 This is a comparatively more relaxed and natural foot position, especially when doing Cross Fit.
 When first attempting to buy a pair of CrossFit specific shoes, it is important to follow a few steps when searching for the right shoe for you.
 If coming from a more padded shoe or have foot issues, start in a shoe with a medium drop (maybe 6mm) and slowly work your way down to a lower drop.